 Freshly brewed filter coffee.
 Credit: Fernando Pocasangre

-Be mindful of how deep the bed of coffee is.
+Be mindful of your bed depth.
 A shallow bed may allow water to pass through too quickly to allow much extraction.
-Too deep of a bed may keep the water and coffee in contact for too long and could lead to over-extraction.
+A very deep bed may keep the water and coffee in contact for too long, leading to over-extraction.

 A barista brews with a Chemex.
 Credit: Michel Chateau